jaredbeck/minitest_to_rspec/doc/supported_assertions.md

 0 assert_blank
 ```

-Assertions which do are note used in the targeted test suite
+Assertions which are not used in the targeted test suite
-are note yet supported, but contributions are welcome.
+are not yet supported, but contributions are welcome.